 *A handy growing summary chart is at the end of the article.*

 Watercress can be found growing alongside, or even floating in freshwater streams, usually in dense patches.
 Should you decide to harvest your own, be certain you know what you are actually collecting!!
 There are many plants that look similar, and not all will leave you amongst the living if you eat it.
+There is also a real risk of picking up liver flukes, a parasite found in livestock, so you are taking your chances if you harvest from a stream that may flow through areas visited by livestock.
 I will also say that I am not a huge fan of collecting things from the wild because other living things want to use them, too.
 Please do not rip out entire clusters of plants or trample over areas.
 Watercress stems can be snipped just above the base, leaving the roots behind, and will then quickly rejuvenate with new growth.
 You can grab a few stems, and follow my instructions below for growing much, much more at home (and no wet shoes!).

 Watercress can also be grown from seeds.
 Seeds can be started anytime indoors, or grown in early spring when daytime temperatures are 50-60 F. Start with a tray filled to a depth of one inch with very damp potting soil designed for starting seeds.
 The tray should NOT have drainage holes, since watercress is naturally adapted to a very wet environment.
 The seeds are very small, so just sprinkle them lightly over the surface of the soil.
 Using a spray bottle or hose with a nozzle set to mist, moisten the soil until it is saturated.
 If you live in a cooler climate (zone 7 or lower), you can keep your seed tray in the sun, however you will want to provide some shade in warmer climates.
 As the seedlings emerge, they can have more sunlight, but it is important that the soil never dry out.